THE KATHLEEN DAYUS TRAIL LOCATIONS

 This area was named Dayus Square in 2012.
-There is a plaque to Katie, which has some quotes form her books.
+There is a plaque to Katie, which has some quotes from her books.
 Families at the time were so poor, that some children were sent to school without any underwear; Katie recalled that other children would tease them and chant ‘Mary Brown’s got no drawers, Will you kindly lend her yowers.’

 Katie’s parents would dress up in their smartest clothes if they went to the George and Dragon pub – they thought it was posh compared with their regular pub, The Golden Cup!

 When she was 12 months old, Katie was taken by her mother to see Chamberlain Clock, and hear the chimes.
 There are no chimes any more; and there are no longer any trams on the streets, either.

 Trail Location 7